Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters

-For the stars with S/N $> 10$ around both the H$\alpha$ line and the CaT lines, the $\vlos$ was derived through two independent cross-correlation measurements, performed separately on the two spectral regions.
-A single cross-correlation over the full wavelength range was not feasible due to the presence of telluric absorptions in between these regions.
-The value reported in Table \ref{tab:results} therefore corresponds to the average of the two measurements.
-For the remaining targets, we used only the H$\alpha$ line, as the combination of the low S/N ratio and the intensity of the CaT lines was insufficient to provide reliable measurements (see Table \ref{tab:obs_stars}).
-The uncertainty on the measured $V_{\mathrm{los}}$ is computed by accounting for two independent contributions.
+For the stars with a S/N $> 10$ around both the H$\alpha$ line and the CaT lines, the $\vlos$ was derived through a single cross-correlation with a synthetic spectrum with proper atmospheric parameters, performed over the full wavelength range and masking the portions of the spectrum affected by telluric absorptions.
+However, this approach proved problematic for the two brightest stars in Mu\~noz 1.
+As horizontal branch stars (see Fig. \ref{fig:data_3}), their spectra are heavily contaminated by hydrogen Paschen lines within the CaT region, which compromise the velocity fit.
+Therefore, for these two stars and for the remaining targets, we only used the H$\alpha$ line, as the combination of the low S/N ratio and/or the intensity of the CaT lines was insufficient to provide reliable measurements (see Table \ref{tab:obs_stars}).
+The resulting values are reported in Table \ref{tab:results}.
+The uncertainty on the measured $V_{\mathrm{los}}$ was computed by accounting for two independent contributions.
 The first term accounts for the precisions achieved with the wavelength calibration (see Section \ref{sec:dataset}).
-The second term is related to the S/N of the spectrum and is estimated as the $1\sigma$ value of the distribution of $V_{\mathrm{los}}$ obtained from the analysis of 500 synthetic spectra (resampled to the instrument pixel scale) with appropriate S/N and spectral resolution.
-These contributions are combined in quadrature to obtain the final uncertainty.
-Final values are reported in Table \ref{tab:results}, together with the average systemic line-of-sight velocity calculated from likely members (see following discussion).
-We note that we have six stars in common with \citet{geha2026}, two in Koposov 1, three in Koposov 2, and one in Munoz 1, and the $\vlos$ we measure for these stars are always consistent within $<1.2\sigma$.
+The second term accounts for the quality of the spectrum (i.e. S/N) and is derived from Monte Carlo simulations.
+For each star, we generated 500 synthetic spectra, adding Poisson noise to match the average S/N of the observed MODS spectrum, and resampled them to the instrumental pixel scale.
+Then, we computed the cross-correlation functions between these noisy spectra and the corresponding synthetic spectrum using the same procedure adopted for the data (including telluric masking when applicable or restricting the analysis to the H$\alpha$ region for lower S/N spectra).
+The $1\sigma$ dispersion of the resulting $V_{\mathrm{los}}$ distribution was taken as this contribution to the uncertainty.
+These terms were combined in quadrature to obtain the final uncertainty.
+Final values are reported in Table \ref{tab:results}, together with the average systemic heliocentric radial velocity calculated from likely members (see following discussion).
+We note that we have six stars in common with \citet{geha2026}, two in Koposov 1, three in Koposov 2, and one in Munoz 1, and the $\vlos$ we measure for these stars are always consistent within the uncertainties.